 Managing Remote Teams Successfully: Essential Advice from Our Nearshoring Experts

-Covid-19 has been a turning point for just about all industries—especially when it comes to approaching team management.
+Covid-19 has been a turning point for just about all industries—especially when it comes to the way we need to approach team management.
 If there’s a silver lining to the coronavirus pandemic, it’s the momentum it gave to remote work as a viable alternative to in-office teams.

 Frankly, it’s cheaper and more efficient to allow employees to work from home.
 Remote work might not deliver the level of togetherness that conventional offices do, but it can come pretty close.
 In many ways, a remote team can function even better than an on-site one.

 That, however, is up to a team’s manager.
 In this article, we’ll take a look at some of the best ways to manage a remote team and keep it running like a well-oiled machine.

 Don’t let anything get lost in translation after switching to remote communication.
 Set clear project roles for each team member with responsibilities and duties laid out in detail.
 Everyone should know what’s expected of them for each task and by when.